How Do Data Owners Say No? A Case Study of Data Consent Mechanisms in Web-Scraped Vision-Language AI Training Datasets: Results

 Through our analysis of the ToS in Figure~\ref{fig:ToS-analysis}, 57.1\% of the top 50 base domains prohibit general scraping without mentioning AI, and 3.2\% prohibit scraping and AI unconditionally.
 This not only emphasizes the responsibility of the \datasetcurator{} but also that of the \datasetuser{}, who scrapes these sites as well while downloading CommonPool.
 Furthermore, 33.4\% of samples in the top 50 base domains come from websites with ToS limiting usage of content for Personal/Research/Non-commercial purposes.

-Web-scraped VLDs, such as CommonPool, LAION-400M, and LAION-5B, all use the practice of releasing only the \textit{src url} and caption as described in Section~\ref{sec:background}.
+\begin{takeawaybox} Releasing only url-text pairs restricts the ability to examine data consent through ToS. \end{takeawaybox} Web-scraped VLDs, such as CommonPool, LAION-400M, and LAION-5B, all use the practice of releasing only the \textit{src url} and caption as described in Section~\ref{sec:background}.
 We find that 27.1\% and 18.6\% of the samples in the top 50 base domains are under CDN Provider and Website Hosting Service categories, respectively.
 Yet, the ToS of \texttt{amazonaws.com} cannot fully reflect the actual ToS used by the website offering the content stored at those \textit{src urls}.
 The core reason is that image content delivered via \textit{src url} is often through a CDN or static content host, and only those \textit{src urls} are released instead of the original \textit{page url}.
 Without the context of \textit{page url}, the website URL where the \textit{url-text} pair is extracted, a thorough examination of data consent is infeasible.
 This characteristic also primarily accounts for the reason why 46.9\% of samples' License Type in Figure~\ref{fig:ToS-analysis} are categorized as ``Not Applicable,'' meaning that the provided \textit{src urls}' base domain's ToS may not have the right to specify the License Type.